-The Southern Selkirk Mountains population of woodland caribou was listed as endangered under the Endangered Species Act (ESA), with designated critical habitat.
+The Southern Selkirk Mountains population of woodland caribou is currently listed as an endangered species under the Endangered Species Act (ESA), with designated critical habitat.
 This population can be found in high-elevation habitat throughout northern Idaho, northeastern Washington and southern British Columbia.
 Woodland caribou was first listed as endangered in 1984.
 Multiple attempts to augment the population in the late 1980s and 1990s into the Selkirk Mountains of northern Idaho and northeastern Washington resulted in a modest, but temporary increase to the size of this population.
-The current unofficial estimated number of remaining animals in the Southern Selkirk herd stands at around 46 individuals.
-A recent winter aerial survey found only four woodland caribou on the U.S. side of the international border in Idaho in 2012.

-In November 2012, the U.S. Fish and Wildlife Service (Service) published the final rule designating critical habitat for the Southern Selkirk Mountains population of woodland caribou.
+The USFWS published the final rule designating critical habitat for the Southern Selkirk Mountains population of woodland caribou in 2012.
 The final rule designates a total of 30,000 acres within northeastern Washington and northern Idaho.
-This designation by the Service marks a vast departure from the 2011 proposed rule, which set out to designate a total of 375,000 acres of critical habitat across Washington and Idaho.
+This designation by the USFWS is a departure from the 2011 proposed rule, which set out to designate a total of 375,000 acres of critical habitat across Washington and Idaho.
 The critical habitat in Idaho is limited to 6,000 acres of federal land within Boundary County.
 The critical habitat designation can be read at the link below (Designation of Critical Habitat for the Southern Selkirk Mountains Population of Woodland Caribou).